Our Team

 Ryan Kennedy

-Coordinator
+Financial Coordinator

 Ryan Kennedy lives in Midland, TX where he is working as a Range Conservationist and Energy Representative for University Lands.
 He provides oversight and guidance on rangelands across 6 counties in the Edwards Plateau.
 Ryan is a two-time graduate of Angelo State University where he earned a B.S. degree in Natural Resource Management, M.S. degree in Animal Science with a concentration in Range & Wildlife Management and a certification in Ranch Management and Beef Industry Leadership.
 He also completed two research projects looking at natural remediation methods for brine water impacted rangelands.
-June 2023 will be his second time volunteering at Youth Range Workshop and his first year as a Coordinator.
+June 2024 will be his third year volunteering at Youth Range Workshop and his first year as a Coordinator.

 Directors